 5. Microfiber towels - You never want to use a cotton towel on your hair, whether you have

-and frizz.
-Microfiber towels (you will need more than one) are super absorbent and will allow
+tangling and frizz.
+Microfiber towels (you will need more than one) are super absorbent and

 6. Styling products that do not contain synthetic oils or silicones - Many products are

-over time making them feel hard and brittle.
-This also holds true for sprays that "protect" the
+hair over time making them feel hard and brittle.
+This also holds true for sprays that

-hair during flat-ironing.
-Your NYLA Salon beauty professional can guide you to the appropriate
+"protect" the hair during flat-ironing.
+Your NYLA Salon beauty professional can guide you to

 7. A large-tooth comb to separate and de-tangle wet hair